Developer: Capcom Publisher: Capcom Release: 11/28/91 Genre: Platformer

 Arthur has gained a new ability while losing another in the process.
 You can no longer throw weapons up or down but can now double jump.
 The addition of the double jump is huge and cannot be understated.
 As the only means of changing direction in midair the level design has been changed significantly to accommodate it.
 In addition to the lance, dagger, torch, and axe a few new weapons have been added.
 The crossbow, scythe, and tri-blade join the party although their uses are questionable.
 The tri-blade especially is one of the dumbest weapons in gaming history and should be avoided at all costs.

 What really puts this installment over the top is the fact that you must go through it twice.
-The second time the Goddess Bracelet is required to reach the end and unfortunately it is not a good weapon.
+The second time the Goddess Bracelet is necessary to reach the end and unfortunately it is not a good weapon.
 If there were passwords it wouldn’t be so bad.
 But having to run through this monster twice in one sitting is asking a lot from players.

 The gorgeous production values come with a heavy cost.
 Super Ghouls ‘n Ghosts has some of the worst first generation slowdown on the SNES.
 Outside of rare exceptions whenever three or more enemies appear on screen you can hear the system struggle.
 If there are any large sprites on screen you can expect the game to nearly grind to a halt.
 This makes more than a few boss fights tricky yet at the same time insanely easy.
-I wouldn’t say that slowdown is constant but it does occur at the most inconvenient times.
+I would not say that slowdown is constant but it does occur at the most inconvenient times.
 Thankfully because of the game’s pace it isn’t a game breaking but it is embarrassing to see.

 In Closing